kkirsche/3-000_Alumni_Strong/README.md

 * Red headers now handled via CSS classes instead of for all headers
 * Carousel javascript updated
 * Donor Number can be updated automatically via javascript
+* Modest YouTube Branding
+* Show video information off by default (video title, etc. at the top on load).